omar-t-ahmed/W6D3/README-pt2.md

 ### First request

-Postman should already be installed, but if not, go ahead and [install it][postman].
+Postman should already be installe  d, but if not, go ahead and [install it][postman].

 Try to get a list of all your users, i.e., your _users index_.
 This means you